 Thanks for your support and hopefully we’ll see you some time this year at one of our BrightTalk webcasts.

 SNIA Cloud is pleased to announce our next live Webcast, “Exploring the Software Defined Data Center.”
 A Software Defined Data Center (SDDC) is a compute facility in which all elements of the infrastructure – networking, storage, CPU and security – are virtualized and removed from proprietary hardware stacks.
 Deployment, provisioning and configuration as well as the operation, monitoring and automation of the entire environment is abstracted from hardware and implemented in software.
+If you ever have a software that you haven’t used before and want to test it before applying it then consider using misra.

 The results of this software-defined approach include maximizing agility and minimizing cost, benefits that appeal to IT organizations of all sizes.
 In fact, understanding SDDC concepts can help IT professionals in any organization better apply these software defined concepts to storage, networking, compute and other infrastructure decisions.